-Use of Estimates - These consolidated financial statements conform to U.S. GAAP, to the extent that the use of those principles in the preparation of the financial statements does not contravene any provision of Part 6 of the Companies Act 2014, which requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities as well as disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting periods.
+Use of Estimates - These consolidated financial statements conform to U.S. GAAP, which requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities as well as disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting periods.
 Our estimates, judgments and assumptions are continually evaluated based on available information and experience.
 Because of the use of estimates inherent in the financial reporting process, actual results could differ from those estimates.
 Estimates are used when accounting for revenue recognition and related costs, the selection of useful lives of fixed and intangible assets, impairment testing, valuation of billed and unbilled receivables from clients, discretionary compensation, income taxes, pension assumptions, incurred but not reported claims, legal reserves and goodwill and intangible assets.

 Going Concern - Management evaluates at each annual and interim period whether there are conditions or events, considered in the aggregate, that raise substantial doubt about our ability to continue as a going concern within one year after the date that the consolidated financial statements are issued.
 Management's evaluation is based on relevant conditions and events that are known and reasonably knowable at the date that the consolidated financial statements are issued.
-Management financial statements are issued.
-Management as a going concern within one year after the date that the consolidated financial statements are issued.
 Management has concluded that there are no conditions or events, considered in the aggregate, that raise substantial doubt about our ability to continue as a going concern within one year after the date of these financial statements.

 Fair Value of Financial Instruments - The carrying values of our cash, cash equivalents and restricted cash, accounts receivable, short-term investments, accrued expenses and revolving lines of credit approximate their fair values because of the short maturity and liquidity of those instruments.
 The fair value of our senior notes and note receivable are considered Level 2 financial instruments as they are corroborated by observable market data.
-See Note 12 to these Consolidated Financial Statements for additional information about our measurements of fair value.
+See Note 12 - Fair Value Measurements for additional information about our measurements of fair value.

 Cash and Cash Equivalents - Cash and cash equivalents primarily consist of time deposits with original maturities of three months or less.
 In certain of the countries in which we conduct business, we are subject to capital adequacy requirements.
 Most significantly, Willis Limited, our U.K. brokerage subsidiary regulated by the Financial Conduct Authority, is currently required to maintain \$105 million in unencumbered and available financial resources, of which at least \$66 million must be in cash, for regulatory purposes.
 Term deposits and certificates of deposits with original maturities greater than three months are considered to be short-term investments and are included in Prepaid and other current assets.
-Additionally, see Note 24 to these Consolidated Financial Statements for a reconciliation of the cash, cash equivalents and restricted cash as presented on our consolidated balance sheet and the consolidated statements of cash flows.
+Additionally, see Note 21 - Supplemental Disclosures of Cash Flow Information for a reconciliation of the cash, cash equivalents and restricted cash as presented on our consolidated balance sheets and the consolidated statements of cash flows.